microsoft/atlas-design/site/src/components/dismiss.md

 ## Usage

-There are a few things to keep in mind when using dismiss component:
+Dismissal functionality requires two parts:

-- dismiss component has to have the `data-dismiss` attribute
+1. The dismiss component, which has the `data-dismiss` attribute
-- the component it is used within has to have `data-dismissable` attribute
+2. The parent element/container to dismiss, which has the `data-dismissable` attribute

 Below is an example usage with `notification` component.